Gender-based Violence

 What to do

-Create an environment based on equality and informed choice.
+Create a culture based on equality and informed choice.
 Settings are well placed to help by:

 • promoting equality;